 So, please be responsible and teach your children not to throw packets of potato chips, bottles of cold drinks, and chocolate wrappers here and there.
 Collecting these wastes in a bag and disposing of them in the nearest dustbin is an excellent eco-friendly practice.

 Buying souvenirs during travels is a common practice among tourists.
 While there’s nothing wrong with it, and it’s a good idea to bring home something memorable or buy them as gift items, avoid purchasing wildlife products.

 For example, various animals are killed for fur, while identical products made of faux fur are available in the market too.
 Handicrafts and other items that aren’t the result of animal cruelty make far better souvenirs.

-If you rent a car, try to share one with other tourists unless you are traveling in a group and need a whole car for yourself.
+If you rent a car, try to share one with other tourists unless you are travelling in a group and need a whole car for yourself.
 This will help cut carbon emissions greatly while helping you save money.
-Moreover, traveling together with other tourists can also help you meet amazing people and help you enjoy a great experience.
+Moreover, travelling together with other tourists can also help you meet amazing people and help you enjoy a great experience.

 Rather than renting a car throughout the trip, travel on foot when you can.
 Alternatively, you can also choose to rent a bicycle if possible.
 This will help you reduce your carbon footprint and avoid polluting the environment.

 After all, the whole point of ecotourism is to enjoy the beauty of unpolluted nature.
 Walking, hiking or trekking rather than taking a car will also enable you to explore the beauty of the place more closely and notice every detail.